usc-isi-i2/kgtk/docs/analysis/visualize-graph.md

   --node-file-id NODE_FILE_ID
                         ID column name in the --node-file.
 Default: 'id' --show-text-limit SHOW_TEXT_LIMIT
-                        When number of nodes is greater than --show-text-limit, node labels will not be visible.Default:
+                        When number of nodes is greater than --show-text- limit, node labels will not be visible.Default: 500 --node-border-color NODE_BORDER_COLOR
-                        500
-  --node-border-color NODE_BORDER_COLOR
                         Node border color.
 Default: None --tooltip-column TOOLTIP_COLUMN
                         Column for node tooltips in the --node-file.
+Default:
+                        None
-Default: None --show-text SHOW_TEXT
+  --show-text SHOW_TEXT
                         Show node labels at the position relative to node: center|above.
 Default: None.
-If the number of nodes in the graph is greater than specified by --show-text-limit option, which is 500 by default, then the text will not be shown in the visualization.
+If the number of nodes in the graph is greater than specified by --show-text- limit option, which is 500 by default, then the text will not be shown in the visualization.
-  --show-blank-labels   if --show-text is specified, show the label of a Qnode as emptry string, and not the Qnode, if the
+  --show-blank-labels   if --show-text is specified, show the label of a Qnode
-                        label is an empty string.
+                        as emptry string, and not the Qnode, if the label is an empty string.

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).